 Responsibility to notify ABLE ME of changes in eligibility.
 By maintaining or transacting business in an Account, the Beneficiary (or the Authorized Representative, as applicable) is making a continuing certification that the Beneficiary is an Eligible Individual.
 It is the Beneficiary's, or the Authorized Representative's, responsibility to notify ABLE ME in writing if the Beneficiary ceases to be an Eligible Individual.
-It is also the Beneficiary's or the Authorized Representative's responsibility to notify ABLE ME in writing if the Beneficiary ceases an Eligible Individual.
 It is also the Beneficiary's or the Authorized Representative's responsibility to notify ABLE ME in writing if the Beneficiary subsequently re-qualifies as an Eligible Individual.